PaulmSchneider/RSA/readme.md

 ## How to Run

-To run the program input 'python3 user_rsa.py' on the command line.
-If the program denies you premission, run 'chmod -x ./user_rsa.py' first then try again.
+To run the program input "python3 user_rsa.py" on the command line.
+If the program denies you permission, run "chmod -x ./user_rsa.py" first then try again.